Pico Ruivo

 Practical Tips for Hiking

-• Wear layers of clothing, as the weather can change quickly in the mountains.
+• Wear layers, as mountain weather can change rapidly.

-• Carry a map or use a GPS device to navigate the trails.
+• Carry a map or GPS device to navigate the trails.

 Best Time to Visit